Daniel Frasciello - Obituary

 Daniel Francis Frasciello, Jr.

-Philadelphia, PA - Daniel Francis Frasciello, Jr., 55, of Philadelphia, PA, formerly of Hopatcong, NJ passed away, peacefully, Thursday August 6th at Jefferson-Torsdale Hospital in Philadelphia with his loving family by his side.
+Philadelphia, PA - Daniel Francis Frasciello, Jr., 55, formerly of Hopatcong, NJ passed away, peacefully, Thursday August 6th at Jefferson-Torsdale Hospital in Philadelphia with his loving family by his side.

 Born in Denville, NJ on December 18, 1964, to Daniel Frasciello and the late Linda DiGennaro, "Danny" attended Sussex Vo-Tech High School in Sparta, NJ and graduated from Hopatcong High School.